Nonprofits & Scholarships

 - Is intended to help students with financial need, high character, and average and above scholastic merit achieve a college education.

-- Will pay an annual amount determined by the endowed spending policy of the Community Foundation – approximately $6,000 - $7,000 annually.
+- Will pay a per-semester amount which is determined annually by the endowed spending policy of the Community Foundation of the Chattahoochee Valley, Inc. – approximately $3,500 - $4,000 per semester.

-- Is renewable for four years based on continuous full-time enrollment (typically 12 or more credit hours) during each fall and spring semester the student receives the scholarship, and maintenance of a 2.0 GPA.
+- Continuous full-time enrollment (typically 12 or more earned credit hours) during each fall and spring semester the student receives the scholarship.

-One Smith Scholar will be selected in 2024.
+One Smith Scholar will be selected in 2026.
 Ideally, the successful applicant will share the same high character as that exemplified by the Smiths’ selfless dedication to the needs of others through their lives and their establishment of the Scholarship.
-We would expect the Smith Scholar to be able to demonstrate that character through service to their school, community, religious organization and/or job.
+The selection committee would expect the Smith Scholar to demonstrate that character through service to their school, community, religious organization, and/or job.

 Eligibility & Application Process

-- Plan to enter college as a first year undergraduate in the fall of 2024.
+- Plan to enter college as a first-year student in the fall of 2026.

 - Hold primary residence in Muscogee County, Georgia.

-- Be U.S. citizens at the time of their application.
+- Be a U.S. citizen at the time of their application.

-- Not be immediate family members of any employee or board member of the Community Foundation of the Chattahoochee Valley, Inc.
+- Not be an immediate family member of any employee or board member of the Community Foundation of the Chattahoochee Valley, Inc.

 - Complete a personal interview with the Smith Scholarship Committee if selected as a finalist.

-- Demonstrate financial need, high character, and average and above scholastic merit.
-Applicant should demonstrate character through service to their school, community, religious organization and/or job.
+- High character as demonstrated through service to their school, community, religious organization, and/or job.

 Timeline